sharifshehab/bookbaseui/README.md

 # BookBase

 BookBase library management system aims to simplify library operations by automating book tracking and borrowing processes.
-This system offers a structured way to manage books, track borrowing history, and generate summaries of borrowed records, all through a well-organized API.
+This system offers a structured way to manage books, track borrowing history, and generate summaries of borrowed records.

 ## Tech Stack: